 - incomplete or inaccurate records, making it more difficult for the dentist to monitor the patient's progress

 - failure to record relevant details of the treatment plan and the advice given to the patient - which in turn can make it more difficult to challenge the patient's version of events.

 Follow available national guidance to make sure your treatment is evidence-based - for example, the British Society of Periodontology's guidance on the Basic Periodontal Examination (BPE), and the BSP flowchart implementing the 2017 classification.

 Record all your examination findings in the patient's clinical notes, including their BPE scores and your assessment of their periodontal health.

-Make a note of factors such as the presence of plaque, calculus and gingival bleeding that may make the patient susceptible to periodontitis and in need of closer examination at future appointments.
+Make a note of factors such as the presence of plaque, calculus and gingival bleeding, which may make the patient susceptible to periodontitis and will need closer examination at future appointments.

 Communicate with the patient

 Explain to the patient if they are at risk of periodontal disease and how they can protect themselves.
 Explain the link between diabetes and periodontitis, the need for good oral hygiene and more frequent visits to the hygienist, and the importance of stopping smoking.
 Make a note of the conversation.

 If you decide that the patient's gum disease only requires monitoring and advice at this stage, you should still explain this to them, record your discussion and their consent to your treatment plan in the records.

 Make sure you have a system in place to record the periodontal condition, such as pocketing and loss of attachment.